talentnest/talentnest-api-docs/source/index.html.md

 job_id | Return only applications belonging to this job. completed_after | Return only applications that were completed after this timestamp.
 Timestamp must be ISO 8601 format. updated_after | Return only applications that were updated after this timestamp.
+Timestamp must be ISO 8601 format. application_status | Return only applications with this status.
+Allowed values are `active`, `deselected`, `hired`. status_changed_after | Return only applications whose status was changed after this timestamp.
 Timestamp must be ISO 8601 format.

 ## GET: A Specific Application